NoNeiim/NoNeiim.github.io/_posts/2022-10-06-creating-ssh-keys.md

 tags: [network,ssh,authenticate]
 ---

-There a multiple protocols to use when authenticating to Github:

-* HTTPS
-* SSH
-* Github CLI

-### Here we will use SSH protocol

 [openSSH](https://www.ssh.com/academy/ssh/agent) is a implementation of the ssh protocol and runs on most linux systems, for windows users, [Putty](https://www.putty.org/) is most likely your best option.